Steve Staunton: International career

 Staunton made his debut for the Republic of Ireland in the 4–0 friendly win over Tunisia.
 He went to Italy with Jack Charlton's squad as the Republic of Ireland competed in their first ever FIFA World Cup finals.
 Staunton, the youngest member of the squad, played in every match at left back (though by now at club level he had also proved his usefulness as a central defender or midfield player) as the Republic of Ireland progressed to the quarter-finals, when they were beaten by the host nation.

 He also represented the Republic of Ireland at FIFA World Cup 1994 in the United States.
 Again, he played in each game as the Republic of Ireland succumbed in the second round to the Netherlands.

 The Republic of Ireland failed to qualify for both Euro 96 in England and the 1998 World Cup in France, though Staunton was still selected regularly for the team.

 The Republic of Ireland qualified for the 2002 World Cup held in Japan and South Korea following a playoff against Iran.
 Staunton captained the Irish team in the second leg in Tehran.
 Coach Mick McCarthy, who had been Staunton's captain at the country's first World Cup 12 years earlier, selected him for the squad and named him captain following the departure of Roy Keane from the squad.

-Again, Staunton played in every Republic of Ireland game of the tournament, with the 1–1 group match draw against Germany on 5 June proving to be a very special and historic occasion as he became the first Irishman to make 100 appearances for his country.
-Together with Gary Breen, he formed an impressive central defensive partnership in front of Shay Given.
-Staunton was the first footballer to have reached a century of caps for the Republic of Ireland national team, and as of the end of Ireland's qualifying campaign for the 2010 FIFA World Cup he was still the joint record holder with former teammates Shay Given and Kevin Kilbane, though both players (along with Robbie Keane) have since emulated Staunton's appearance record.
+Again, Staunton played in every Republic of Ireland game of the tournament.
+With the 1–1 group match draw against Germany on 5 June, he became the first Irishman to make 100 appearances for his country.
+As of the end of Ireland's qualifying campaign for the 2010 FIFA World Cup he was still the joint record holder with former teammates Shay Given and Kevin Kilbane, though both players (along with Robbie Keane) have since emulated Staunton's appearance record.

 Ireland's competition ended once more in the second round when they lost agonizingly to Spain in a penalty shoot-out after the game had finished 1–1.
 Staunton announced his retirement from international football immediately afterwards after setting a national record of 102 appearances.
 He is the only player to have played in every single one of Ireland's 13 World Cup finals games.

 On two occasions he scored directly from corner-kicks.
 The first of which came in a 2–0 victory over Portugal on 7 June 1992, during a US Cup game in Boston and the second came in a 3–0 defeat of Northern Ireland on 31 March 1993 during a World Cup qualifier in Dublin.